Studying a Horticultural Science PhD? With the Marsh Trust Award, you could receive £1,000 to go towards your career development

 Established in 2005, the Marsh Trust Award is made possible thanks to a generous annual donation by the Marsh Charitable Trust.

 The aim of the Award is to enable students to do something, not necessarily connected with their research project, that will enhance their career development.
-We see the awards as vital to encourage and support students in the UK pursuing horticultural science as a career.
+We see the awards as vital to encourage and support students in the UK who are pursuing horticultural science as a career.

 The criteria for the Award are: